 Selection of Airman Leaders

-The Airman leader program consists of three phases: Phase I is receiving and reviewing the Airman leader guide (ALG).
-Phase II is attending the Airman leader course (ALC) conducted by the MTSF, and Phase III is continuation training in the squadron.
+The Airman leader program consists of three phases.
+Phase I is receiving and reviewing the Airman leader guide (ALG).
+Phase II consists of attending the Airman leader course (ALC) conducted by the military training school facility (MTSF), and Phase III is continuation training in the squadron.